-In this article I share what I learned running 60 classes on CX values and Culture for one Client – a major telecoms provider in Asia.
+In this article I share the lessons learned from delivering 60 CX values and culture workshops for a single Client — a major telecoms provider in Asia.

-Three years ago I won a Corporate tender to deliver a customized CX values and culture workshop cross every single employee of a telecoms provider in Asia.
+Some years ago I won a corporate tender to deliver a customized CX values and culture workshop across every employee of a telecoms provider in Asia.

 I’ll start by saying the Client was terrific and focused on Customer-centricity.
 Their mission for the workshops was to promulgate their newly selected values across each and every member of the company.

-One designed specifically for the folks that dealt with Customers – ‘the Frontline’.
-People who worked in Retail, the Contact Centre or specialty roles directly serving the Customer such as the VIP Queue.
+For example, the Frontline version was designed for folks who dealt directly with Customers — people who worked in Retail, the Contact Centre, or specialty roles such as the VIP Queue.

 We designed a second version specifically for the folks that worked in background or support functions – ‘the Backline‘.
 People from HR, Marketing, Operations, Legal, Procurement, IT, Finance and the like.

-We kept class sizes manageable to allow for interaction and scheduled about 60 runs over a 2 year period.
+We kept class sizes manageable to allow for interaction and scheduled about 60 runs over a two-year period.

 Each and every workshop was super well received – there wasn’t one group where people didn’t respond positively and well.